awslabs/gluonts/README.md

 ## Installation

-GluonTS requires that you have Python 3.6 installed, and the easiest way to install it is via `pip`:
+GluonTS requires Python 3.6, and the easiest way to install it is via `pip`:

 ```bash